 Evaluating f(x) = x·sin(x) with Dual<f64> computes the value and exact derivative in a single pass — no finite differences, no symbolic engine.
-The green tangent line is the dual field: the slope that falls out for free.
+The green tangent line is the dual field: the slope, computed exactly for free.

 Write your math once with S: Scalar.
 Swap the type to change what it does.